Core Values Index Assessment Sample Report

 Getting what you want from others is a gentle negotiation and a friendly arrangement.
 Choosing your words carefully works well for you.
 You like a new charge in your life and you like to be the charge in the lives of others.
 You like to trust people and to share yourself with them freely.
 Motivating others with your visions and ideas is very satisfying.
 Talking with others is your way to learn and to teach.
 You seldom feel defeated; you see good potential in most situations.

 It is important for you to see people and things as they really are.

 Core Values and Contribution Types

-Let's face it, everyone has their weak spots.
-We all deal with undermining thoughts, occasional slips of logic, and ineffective behavioral responses.
-Those moments are embarrassing, ineffective and sometimes even destructive to ourselves and others.
+Let's face it, everyone has their weak spots, their undermining thoughts, their occasional slips of logic, and ineffective behavioral responses that are embarrassing, ineffective, and sometimes destructive to ourselves and others.

 Core Values Learning Styles™

 Everyone learns new information in their own special way.
 This learning style is strongly influenced by your specific combination of primary and secondary core value energies.
 This section provides powerful insight and strategies pertinent to your particular learning style based on your core value energy profile.

 Understanding how we react to situations that are counter to our innate, unchanging nature is useful and powerful insight.
 This section of your full Core Values Index report goes into great detail about how you respond to these situations.
 Strategies are provided that guide you through them toward greater understanding and more productive interaction with others.